ziyili5/ziyili5.github.io/_pages/markdown.md

  * I am also fascinated by biking, and biking around the Hainan island is one of my most unforgettable experiences.

 ## Influential books
- * 《Robinson Crusoe》- Daniel Defoe（2012）
+ * 《Robinson Crusoe》- Daniel Defoe (2012）
  * 《Gone with the wind》-Margaret Mitchell (2013)
  * 《Red Sorghum》-Mo Yan (2014)
  * 《A Global History: From Prehistory to the 21st Century》-Leften Stavros Stavrianos (2015)